 Make Your Own Shortcuts

-If you’re not satisfied with the variety of hotkeys available to you, it’s time to make your own shortcuts .
-Since they’re user-created, they’re incredibly versatile – you can use them to just open a few of your favorite programs, or make in-depth shortcuts that perform a string of functions for you.
+If you’re not satisfied with the variety of Windows hotkeys available to you, it’s time to make your own shortcuts .
+Since they’re user-created, they’re incredibly versatile.
+You can use them to just open a few of your favorite programs, or make in-depth shortcuts that perform a string of functions for you.
 Here’s a basic overview of what you can do.

 Go-to programs that you use all the time shouldn’t be more than a few taps away.
 To make a custom shortcut, first find the program you want to use and create a shortcut icon for it.
 Place the shortcut anywhere, then right-click it.
 Choose Properties and in the Shortcut Properties box, type your combination into the Shortcut button.

-Keep in mind that though all shortcuts made here start with CTRL + ALT, it can’t be a combo that’s already in use elsewhere, so pick something unique.
-Launching multiple programs with one command is possible – give it a shot if you have applications that you like to launch in pairs.
+Keep in mind that though all shortcuts made here start with Ctrl + Alt, it can’t be a combo that’s already in use elsewhere, so pick something unique.

 For anything beyond opening a few programs, you’ll want to utilize powerful third-party tools to make some shortcuts.
-Since we’ve covered this topic in the past, I’ll refer you to our existing resources if you wish to give it a shot: the powerful AutoHotKey combined with ac’tivAid lets you do nearly whatever you want with automation; novices should try out the less intimidating HotkeyP which doesn’t involve any AutoHotKey code.
+Since we’ve covered this topic in the past, I’ll recommend giving the powerful AutoHotKey a shot.
+It lets you do nearly whatever you want with automation.
+Our AutoHotKey guide for beginners will help you learn the basics of this amazing tool.

-Hopefully you made it through our massive list of Windows shortcuts!
-Although we compiled a ton of them, there could be even more that aren’t as universally useful.
-As Windows adds features in future versions, we’re likely to get an even larger library than we currently have.
+You’ve made it through our massive list of Windows keyboard shortcuts!
+Although we compiled a ton of them, there are even more that aren’t as universally useful.

 Remember that you’re not expected to remember or even use all the shortcuts presented here!
 Pick out the ones that you’d use most in a regular day, and work them into your routine.
-They’re designed to help you, and I’ll bet if you haven’t been using many shortcuts until now, you’re going to be very pleased with your increased productivity!
+They’re designed to help you, and I’ll bet if you haven’t been using many shortcuts until now, you will be pleased with your increased productivity.
 If it helps you, make up your own mnemonics to get them into your head even faster.